AdobeDocs/analytics.en/help/admin/tools/user-management/user-migration/c-migration-tool.md

     </ul> <p> On the day of the migration, your former permission groups are automatically copied to the Adobe Admin Console.
 You will no longer be able to invite new users or create new groups in Analytics Admin Tools. </p> <p>After the migration: </p>
     <ul id="ul_4639963EB08F407F8C18ACE2B3D30223">
      <li id="li_7F24A3FC900146C3B2E988D399C859EA">Administrators will use the Adobe Admin Console to manage their Analytics users and permissions.
 (You will no longer use the user management interface in Analytics &gt; Admin &gt; User Management.) </li>
-     <li id="li_5B5234D4F94A4B96A8920F6A5831A64C">Users will access Analytics using their Adobe or Enterprise ID through the CX Enterprise instead of <span class="filepath"> my.omniture.com</span>. </li>
+     <li id="li_5B5234D4F94A4B96A8920F6A5831A64C">Users will access Analytics using their Adobe or Enterprise ID through CX Enterprise instead of <span class="filepath"> my.omniture.com</span>. </li>
     </ul> </td>
   </tr>
   <tr>